jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

 ### ASM Configuration

-In the following sections we will showcase mTLS encryption for both HTTP and TCP endpoints.
+In the following sections we fill showcase mTLS encryption for both HTTP and TCP endpoints.

 First you need to create the certificates for client / server endpoints.
 The following command will